-Individual At Risk
+Individual At Risk/Prisoner of Conscience

 Abolish the Death Penalty

 We are active in Amnesty's campaign to end capital punishment.
 We focus our efforts on the death penalty in the United States.
-This photo shows Susan Dodd, a member of our group, with the flag on which she embroidered the names of the 1437 Americans who have been executed in the U.S. since the death penalty was reinstated in 1076.
+This photo shows Susan Dodd, a member of our group, with the flag on which she embroidered the names of 1437 Americans who have been executed in the U.S. since the death penalty was reinstated in 1976.